 You don’t have to suffer from meth sores, meth mites, and other physical and mental effects of meth addiction.
 Many types of treatment programs exist to help curb meth cravings, eliminate the sensation of meth bugs, and allow meth sores to heal.
 The treatment process includes admissions, detox, rehab, recovery, and aftercare.

 Are you or someone you love trying to overcome an addiction to meth?
-Get in touch with our substance abuse team at Zinnia Healing by calling (855) 430-9439.
+Get in touch with our substance abuse team at Zinnia Health by calling (855) 430-9439.
 With addiction treatment centers across the nation, we have a drug rehab facility near you.